Skip to main content

 The goals of the CCRC are to:

-• Help parents to create parenting plans that are in the best interests of their children, and
+• Help parents to create parenting plans that are in the best interests of their children.

 • Consider the health, safety, and well-being of the children.